chillicao/mmc4w/README.md

 - remove blocking mpd queries and even the ability to be smart with elapsed vs duration, or change it to polling
 - creator said 'mpc idle' was not yet available when this was made, perhaps upgrade the thread to use idling for OPT-IN blocking calls
 - make artwork related cruft optional
-- re-do buttons
-- remove unecessary buttons, menu options
+- revisit unecessary buttons, menu options

 -----